Angela Saini: Early life and education

-Angela Saini was born and raised in London to Punjabi migrant parents.
-Her father is Sikh and her mother is Hindu.
-Excelling in both primary and secondary school, she eventually gained acceptance to study at the University of Oxford.
 She holds two master's degrees: one in engineering from the University of Oxford, and one in science and security from the Department of war studies at King's College London.
 She was a student at Keble College, Oxford.

 Career

 Saini began writing while at university, authoring two articles for The LIP Magazine.
 She worked as a reporter at the BBC, and left in 2008 to become a freelance writer.
 In 2008 Saini won a Prix CIRCOM for her investigation of fake universities, focusing on Isles International University.
 She was named European Young Science Writer of the Year in 2009.

 In 2012, she won the Association of British Science Writers Award for best news item published in 2011.
 She was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology between 2012 and 2013.
 In 2015 she won the American Association for the Advancement of Science Gold Award.
 In August 2017, an internal memo written by a Google employee about the company's diversity policies, (Google's Ideological Echo Chamber), received public attention.
 Saini criticised the memo, calling it "[not] just intellectual laziness; [but] prejudice masquerading as fact".